gptankit/frame-cors/README.md

 }]
 </pre>

-<b>Note</b>: If this file is not created due to permission issues or similar, please create it manually and insert the above JSON or download the attached file and keep it in <i>App_Data</i> folder.
+<b>Note</b>: If this file is not created due to permission issues or similar, please create it manually and insert the above JSON or download the attached file in the repo and keep it in <i>App_Data</i> folder.

 Consider each JSON element in the array as a set of CORS config for controllers mentioned in the "controllers" key of the same element.
 This and other key-value pairs are explained below -